HamGuy/CCSwitch/README.md

 #### Option 1: Download from Releases (Recommended)

+**⚠️ Important: Since the app is not signed by Apple, special steps are required for first-time installation**

-1. Download the latest release from [GitHub Releases](https://github.com/hamguy/CCSwitch/releases/latest)
+1. Download the latest `CCSwitch-x.x.x.dmg` from [GitHub Releases](https://github.com/hamguy/CCSwitch/releases/latest)
-2. Unzip the downloaded file
+2. Double-click to mount the DMG file
-3. Drag `CC Switch.app` to your Applications folder
+3. Drag `CCSwitch.app` to your `Applications` folder
-4. Launch the app and grant necessary permissions when prompted
+4. **First launch**:
+   - In Applications folder, hold `Control` and click `CCSwitch.app`
+   - Select "Open", then click "Open" again in the security dialog
+   - Or go to `System Preferences` > `Security & Privacy` > `General` and click "Open Anyway"

+📖 **Detailed Installation Guide**: See [INSTALL.md](INSTALL.md) for complete installation instructions and troubleshooting.

 #### Option 2: Build from Source